 This requires £500 monthly minimum pay-in and two active direct debits.

 The banks have now pulled their switching bonuses for current accounts.
 First Direct says it is currently focusing on existing customers and hopes this is only a temporary measure.

 Best authorised overdrafts

 During the coronavirus crisis banks are offering interest free overdrafts of £500 for customers in financial difficulty.
 This interest free buffer will end on 9 July.

 If you regularly go overdrawn, a healthy £250 interest-free overdraft is offered by First Direct.
 Anything above this is charged at 39.9%.

 This account has an £250 interest-free overdraft.
 Go further into the red and you’ll be charged at 39.9%.

 Picking the right bank isn’t just about getting the highest interest rate, or lowest overdraft fees.
 Service is equally important.
 That’s why the Moneywise Customer Service Awards look at the companies readers trust the most each year.

-Over 40,000 readers voted in the 2018 Awards, with First Direct being crowned the most trusted current account provider in the UK.
-Readers scored it 4.93/5 for trust, narrowly beating Metro Bank, which scored 4.85/5.
+Over 40,000 readers voted in the 2019 Awards, with First Direct being crowned the most trusted current account provider in the UK.

 How are Moneywise Best Buys selected?